 This could help clubs with membership down the road.
 If a club, say SNHS, hosts an event like pHun Night and gets a similar turn out to what they did, that is around 100 students who are being exposed to the club.

-With no plans for another SNHS large-scale event for the rest of the school year, more clubs should host similar events in the vain of Science pHun Night with the intention of setting a trend and encouraging other clubs to do the same.
+With no plans for another SNHS large-scale event for the rest of the school year, more clubs should host similar events in the vein of Science pHun Night with the intention of setting a trend and encouraging other clubs to do the same.

-Having clubs that host events like this also would draw in more students at the high school level who are interested in working with elementary level students.
+Having clubs that host events like this also would draw in more students at the high school level who are interested in working with elementary-level students.

 The exposure of working with young students and the success that the clubs have found, more clubs should host these kinds of events to help promote education to the community.